 How about you?
 After a day of kids, carpools, laundry, meal planning, cooking, cleaning, marketing, phone calls, meetings, networking, and clients you can feel like you are going in many directions.
 And, you can feel a little empty.
 Let’s face it, a lot of empty.
 I forgot to mention your self-care that includes exercise, eating well, and spiritual renewal (aka, time with God).
 Are you there?
 Do you feel that drain as you read the list?
 I feel the drain just writing it.

 It was like that for the Widow in Debt.
 Do you remember her (2 Kings 4)?
 She had run out of everything and now her sons were in danger of being taken from her.
 She was at the end of what she felt she could physically do.
 But what she did have was. . . a little oil.

 You might feel empty, but I bet you have a little oil.

 God wants us to trust Him with the little things.
 He builds our faith on what we hold out to Him.
 You may feel you have nothing to offer, but you do.
 Think about those tasks that come easily to you.
 Give it to God for His use.
 He will pour it out and bless it.

 For the Widow, healing came from acting.
 She is given a project to do so she is focused on what she has, the little oil, and not on what she does not have.
 She displayed her complete trust in God by getting to work.

 God asks you to offer what you have so He can use it (Rom 12:1).
 He asks you to start with the small things in your life- your schedule, attitudes, and relationship with Him.
-Then He expects you to look at the bigger things in your life and hold th’re you do.
+Then He expects you to look at the bigger things in your life and hold them out too.
 What qualities has God equipped you with for your business that you need to hold out to Him so He can bless?